 Social Protection Payments

-There are many payments and each has separate qualifying rules.
-Payments include support for: unemployment, illness/disability, single parents, low-income households.
-Parents or guardians of children Under 18 are entitled to a monthly payment known as Child Benefit regardless of your circumstances.
+There are many payments available, and each has separate qualifying rules.
+Payments include support for unemployment, education, illness/disability, single parent families and low-income households.
+Parents or guardians of children under the age of 18 are entitled to a monthly payment known as Child Benefit regardless of their circumstances.
 While waiting for a decision on your application for a payment, you can apply for Supplementary Welfare Allowance.
+There are also a number of services available through the Community Welfare Officer such as an Exceptional Needs Payments.

 Further information: www.welfare.ie